 However, for many countries, the objective of establishing health insurance includes protecting health and reducing the risk of requiring catastrophic, inpatient care.
 To achieve these objectives, it may necessary to consider including these "noninsurable" services within the benefits package.
-While many people refer to an expanded benefits package that includes known, frequent, low-cost services as health insurance, it is in fact a form of "prepayment" scheme.
+While many people refer to an expanded benefits package that includes known, frequent, low-cost services as health insurance, it is in fact a form of a "prepayment" scheme.
 Prepayment schemes have benefits packages that include what is traditionally considered noninsurable services, such as priority services.
 Prepayment schemes may also include an insurance portion, which covers catastrophic, insurable risks.
 Many people use the term "health insurance" to refer to both true health insurance schemes and prepayment schemes.

-If priority services are included, careful consideration to some key issues is required.2 The determination of a benefits package will depend on the structure of revenues (sources of funds), payment mechanisms (e.g., capitation, fee schedules), and delivery structure (e.g., gatekeepers, primary care groups, utilization review) that may be implemented as part of the insurance scheme.
-All of these characteristics affect the cost of the expanded benefits package, as well as the feasibility and ease with which the expanded benefits package can be executed.
+If priority services are included, careful consideration to some key issues is required.48 The determination of a benefits package will depend on the structure of revenues (sources of funds), payment mechanisms (capitation, fee schedules, etc.), and delivery structure (gatekeepers, primary care groups, utilization review, etc.) that may be implemented as part of the insurance scheme.
+All of these characteristics will affect the way in which the expanded benefits package is costed, as well as the feasibility and ease with which the expanded benefits package can be executed.